hungryGeek16/Mobile-Classifier/README.md

 ## Credits:[Boilerplate](https://github.com/googlecreativelab/teachable-machine-boilerplate), [Teachable Machine](https://teachablemachine.withgoogle.com/)

-## This project was made in collaboration with IoTIoT.in, please visit their visit for more information:[link](http://iotiot.in/)
+## This project was made in collaboration with [IoTIoT.in](http://iotiot.in/), please visit their visit for more information.